dandi/handbook/docs/developer/notes.md

 (then invoke `dandi` on the command line to run the tool), or build it locally following the instructions in the [`dandi-cli` README](https://github.com/dandi/dandi-cli#readme).

+[`dandischema`](https://github.com/dandi/dandischema) is a Python library for creating, maintaining, and validating the DANDI metadata models for dandisets and assets.
+You may need to make use of this tool when improving models, or migrating metadata.
+You can install `dandischema` with a command like `pip install dandischema` .
+When releases are published through dandischema, corresponding json-schemas are generated in the releases folder of the [dandi schema repo](https://github.com/dandi/schema).
 # Important Things to Know

 This section gathers some important yet small bullet points of knowledge, useful